jmcouillard/s3-backup/README.md

 `s3cmd ls`

-or if you have some permission issues, you might have to select a specific bucket:
+or if you have some permission issues, you might have to select a specific bucket.
+For example:

 `s3cmd ls s3://jmcouillard/gsbackup/`